boxyhq/website/docs/jackson/sbom.md

 # Software Bill Of Materials (SBOM) Reports

 [SBOM](https://en.wikipedia.org/wiki/Software_bill_of_materials) is a list of components in a piece of software.
-It is like a list of ingredients of a product.
-Is it quickly becoming a standard for software supply chain risk and the ecosystem is growing with tools that help you verify, scan and monitor all your dependencies.
+It is like a list of ingredients of a product and is quickly becoming a standard for software supply chain risk management.
+The ecosystem is growing with tools that help you verify, scan and monitor all your dependencies.

 ## Report Standards